izure1/klaf/docs/document/README.md

 *Note that this value cannot be modified after the database is created*, so choose carefully.
 If you're unsure, you can leave it as the default, which is **1024**.

-## Reserved table column names
+## Reserved document property names

-First of all, when inserting a document in **TissueRollDocument**, the following columns are automatically added.
-These values cannot be overwritten, so be careful when naming table columns.
+First of all, when inserting a document in **TissueRollDocument**, the following properties are automatically added.
+These values cannot be overwritten, so be careful when naming document properties.

 * `documentIndex`
   The index when the document was inserted.
 This value is automatically added when inserted into the database.